Zero-Day Local Privilege Escalation Exploit

 Description

 RedSun. exe is a publicly available proof-of-concept exploit targeting a zero-day vulnerability in Microsoft Defender on Windows systems.
-It enables local privilege escalation from a standard user to SYSTEM-level access by exploiting flawed Defender remediation logic for cloud-tagged malicious files combined with filesystem manipulation.
-This allows overwriting protected system locations such as C:\Windows\System32 with malicious binaries, achieving arbitrary code execution as SYSTEM without needing administrator privileges or kernel exploits.
-The exploit is reliable, actively weaponized, and may remain unpatched in some environments.
-It is a critical post-exploitation tool facilitating persistence, lateral movement, and defense evasion.
-No official patch information is available.
-Organizations are advised to implement rapid patching when available, enforce least privilege principles, and deploy behavior-based detection for suspicious Defender-related file operations and privilege escalation attempts.
+It enables local privilege escalation from a standard user to SYSTEM-level access by exploiting flawed Defender remediation logic for cloud-tagged malicious files and redirecting high-privilege file operations to overwrite protected system locations such as C:\Windows\System32.
+This allows arbitrary code execution as SYSTEM without needing administrator privileges or kernel exploits.
+The exploit is reliable, actively weaponized, and potentially unpatched in some environments, posing a significant risk for persistence, lateral movement, and defense evasion.
+No official patch or remediation guidance is currently available.
+Organizations should enforce least privilege principles and deploy behavior-based detection focused on suspicious Defender-related file operations and privilege escalation attempts.
+Monitoring for filesystem manipulation targeting protected system directories is also recommended.
+Rapid patching should be applied once vendor updates are released.

 AI-Powered Analysis